amybarger/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model and means it follows the chain of commands of parents and nodes.
+It allows you to make HTML updates using Javascript and makes those updates based on what chain of command you tell the DOM to change.

 2. What is an event?

+It is a command that takes place on web browsers.
+It can be a click event, mouse over event, scroll event, and so on.

 3. What is an event listener?

+An event listener allows you to change the CSS based on what event takes place.
+For example, you can make the header change font once clicked on.
+The event listener watches for that event to take place and executes the CSS code that you want to happen during that event.

 4. Why would we convert a NodeList into an Array?

+To access the data and have it appear on a webpage as we please.
+Like using axios to obtain a node list from an API and turning the data into an array to give that data functionality on a webpage.

 5. What is a component?

+A compenent is a giant function created so that it can be used easier in the future as repeat code if needed.
+It's a way to transfer a bunch of data from Javascript into an HTML element on the HTML file.

 ### Git Set up